 If a party to a Letter of Intent reasonably relies on that letter, and promises included in it, or in other statements made by the other party in the course of the negotiations, the injured party may have a good claim for promissory estoppel to enforce the Letter of Intent.

 Letters of Intent, while typically not intended to be final, binding contracts, can help protect parties from frivolous, time wasting negotiations.
 Depending on how they are written, and the specific provisions they contain, their interpretation may be aided by reference to contemporaneous dealings and communications between the parties.
 A party which refuses to proceed in good faith as contemplated in the Letter of Intent may be vulnerable to legal claims for breach of contract, promissory estoppel, breach of the implied duty of good faith and fair dealing, or even fraud.

-About Gehres Law Group, P.C.: The dynamic team of AV-rated and award-winning California business lawyers and business litigation lawyers at Gehres Law Group, P.C. has the knowledge and experience to provide comprehensive legal representation to small and medium-sized businesses in a number of business-related practice areas, including commercial and corporate laws, business formation, business litigation, employment law, trademark and copyright law, contract law, estate planning, and other areas of law affecting your business.
+About Gehres Law Library.: The dynamic team of AV-rated and award-winning California business lawyers and business litigation lawyers at Gehres Law Library has the knowledge and experience to provide comprehensive legal representation to small and medium-sized businesses in a number of business-related practice areas, including commercial and corporate laws, business formation, business litigation, employment law, trademark and copyright law, contract law, estate planning, and other areas of law affecting your business.
 We have the expertise to help businesses thrive, with over eight decades of combined experience.
 From routine corporate work to multi-million dollar litigation claims, we have done it all with integrity and transparency—putting our clients’ interests above all else.
 Please feel free to browse our website or contact us for a free evaluation.